-The University is a community of learning whose effectiveness requires an environment of mutual trust and integrity.
+The University is a community of learning, whose effectiveness requires an environment of mutual trust and integrity.
 As members of this community, students share with faculty and administrators the responsibility to maintain this environment of academic integrity.
-Academic integrity is violated by any dishonesty in submitting for academic evaluation the assignments and tests required to validate the student's learning; professional integrity is violated by any dishonesty in meeting the responsibilities inherent in nursing practice.
-Where there is clear indication of academic or professional dishonesty, the faculty and/or administrators have the responsibility to apply sanctions in order to protect the environment of integrity necessary for learning and safe patient care.
+Academic integrity is violated by any dishonesty in submitting for academic evaluation the assignments and tests required to validate the student's learning.

-- Copying from another student's test paper, lab report, or clinical nursing assignment, or allowing another student to copy from oneself or one's work;
+- Copying from another student's test paper, lab report or assignment, or allowing another student to copy from one's self;

 - Submitting material authored by another person but represented as the student's own work;

-- Copying a passage or text directly from a book or journal, or using extensive paraphrasing without indicating the source or without using a recognized style for citing sources;
+- Copying a passage of text directly from a book or journal without indicating the source or without using a recognized style for citing sources;

 - Taking a test or writing a paper for another student;

 - Taking a course for another student or securing another student to take a course for oneself;

 - Securing or supplying in advance a copy of an exam without the knowledge or consent of the instructor.

 Possible sanctions for a violation of academic integrity include, but are not limited to, disciplinary probation, suspension, and dismissal from the University.